Iscander1980/git_practice/README.txt

-Hello Git and GitHub
+Now I can alter the text and try the basics of Git and GitHub
-What shall I do ?